City Life – Haji Fayazuddin’s Hand-Knitted Cap, Old Delhi

 Nishat Begum died in June 2013.
 “It was rare for a woman of her time to complete school education,” says Mr Fayazuddin with quiet pride.
 “My wife was an alumnus of St Francis School (in Daryaganj) and was taught by British teachers.”
 In a voice filled with respect, he tells that she later earned a diploma in Persian from Iran Culture House (on Tilak Marg).
 “She would recite the verses of various Persian poets by heart.”

-While every winter “she would routinely make huge quantities of gaajar (carrot) halwa and send it as gifts to relatives and friends”, one day, during the start of yet another cold season, Ms Begum asked her husband to get oon (wool) from Sadar Bazar.
+While every winter “she would routinely make huge quantities of gaajar (carrot) halwa and send it as gifts to relatives and friends.”
+One day, during the start of yet another cold season, Ms Begum asked her husband to get oon (wool) from Sadar Bazar.
 “I got the wool in three colours”.

 Nishat Begum knitted the cap for her husband within two days.